Herz und Mund und Tat und Leben, BWV 147: 1

 The opening chorus, "Herz und Mund und Tat und Leben" (Heart and mouth and deed and life), renders the complete words in three sections, the third one a reprise of the first one and even the middle section not too different in character – it is thus not quite in the traditional da capo form.
 The piece begins with an instrumental ritornello, with trumpet and oboes combining to give a solemn opening fanfare.
 The first section begins with an animated fugal exposition with colla parte instruments.
-The fugue subject stresses the word Leben (life) by a melisma extended over three measures.
-The soprano starts the theme, the alto enters just one measure later, tenor after two more measures, bass one measure later, the fast succession resulting in a lively music as a good image of life.
-This quick passage, is followed by a purely vocal passage, sustained only by the continuo, on the words "ohne Furcht und Heuchelei".
-The central section is introduced by the initial ritornello, which brings an alternance of contrapuntal and harmonic phrases, before a return of the slightly varied riternello.
+The fugue subject stresses the word Leben (life) with a melisma extended over three measures.
+The soprano starts the theme, the alto enters just one measure later, tenor after two more measures, bass one measure later, the fast succession resulting in lively music as a good image of life.
+This quick passage is followed by a purely vocal passage, sustained only by the continuo, on the words "ohne Furcht und Heuchelei" ("without fear or hypocrisy").
+The central section is introduced by the initial ritornello, which brings an alternation of contrapuntal and homophonic phrases, before a return of the slightly varied ritornello.
 The final section features the same pattern of entrances as the first, but building from the lowest voice to the highest.
-The chorus concludes with a final repetition of the riternello.
+The chorus concludes with a repetition of the ritornello.